aleix-abuli/lab-vue-setup/README.md

 <!-- ## Create a new Vue project -->

 2. Next, you will proceed to create a new project.
 Creating a new project on Vue is as simple as inserting a command on your console once you've installed the CLI globally.
-You can see the exact steps to follow [in this link](https://cli.vuejs.org/guide/installation.html).
+You can see the exact steps to follow [in this link](https://vuejs.org/guide/quick-start.html#creating-a-vue-application).

 Once you're creating a new project, you'll be able to choose which features you want.
-In this case, we want you to choose a few features manually:

-- Babel
-- Router
-- Linter / Formatter

-We also want you to create a Vue 2 project instead of a Vue 3 one.
-If you have any questions, the documentation is your best friend!

 ## Instructions